 The replaced control is IsFluidEnabled, which enables the Fluid Framework within a tenant.
 Microsoft plans to retire the IsFluidEnabled setting on November 25, 2022.
 Going forward, the relevant settings in the SharePoint Online configuration are:

-- IsLoopEnabled: Controls if Microsoft 365 apps like Teams and Outlook can use Loop components.
+- IsLoopEnabled: Controls if Teams can use Loop components.
 The default is True (Enabled).

 eDiscovery and Compliance Issues